oradules/SMF_MS2_fit/README.md

           fit_4expMODEL911_merge_onemovieponkini.m
           fit_4expMODEL12_merge_onemovieponkini.m
-  - To read results and generate figures launch in Matlab read_distribution_parsmerge_onemoviekini_mergep4p5ponkinishort.m
+  - To read results and generate figures launch in Matlab read_distribution_parsmerge_onemoviekini_mergep4p5ponkinishort.m The results are written in the directory results_mergekinimergep4p5ponkiniallshort45 (already done)
 ## List of models (the models with * were used in the paper, with a different label)
 Model1.
 5 states, branched, no k8